D-Daria/D-Daria/README.md

 ### 👩🏻‍💻 About Me :

-- 💻 Junior programmer and student at School21/Ecole42 in Moscow campus
+- 💻 Studying at School21/Ecole42 in Moscow campus

 - 🧑🏻‍🎓 Bachelor degree in linguistic as translator/interpreter (French, English, Russian)

-- 👀 Currently learning C/C++ as part of School21/Ecole42 curriculum and Java
+- 👀 Currently learning C/C++, Java, Spring Boot, REST Service

 - 🎯 Interested in Backend development.
 My main goal is to deepen my knowledges in Computer Science, programming and solving algorithmic problems